jbferet/prospect/paper/paper.md

 development stages.
 [@feret2021] introduced PROSPECT-PRO, the latest version separating dry matter constituents into proteins and carbon based constituents.
-In parallel with the updated versions of the model, model inversion strategies were introduced to improve the assessment of leaf chemical constituents [@feret2019; @spafford2021].
+In parallel with updated versions of the model, model inversion strategies have been introduced to improve the assessment of leaf chemical constituents [@feret2019; @spafford2021].

 PROSPECT implementations since [@feret2008] can be found at